Finance Options for Your Surgery

 We know that affording these kinds of procedures and treatments can be daunting and stressful.
 Here are some options for you.

-Payment Plan
+Payment Plan for Medical Finance

 Set Up A Savings Fund

-Most banks and credit unions offer a range of special purpose savings accounts (such as Christmas Club).
+Most banks and credit unions offer a range of special-purpose savings accounts (such as Christmas Club).

 Putting aside a little each week can amount to more than you think at the end of a year or two.
 Make sure you have checked out your interest rates – you might be able to get a higher interest for opening a savings account where you don’t withdraw.